Posted byEllie Robertson on

 Les Gets Location

-Les Gets is the closest major ski resort to Geneva Airport; the transfer is just an hour, meaning you can leave the UK in the morning and be relaxing in the resort by lunchtime.
+Les Gets is 2 hours 15 minutes (approx) from Lyon airport, meaning you can leave the UK in the morning and be relaxing in the resort by lunchtime.

 The village itself is compact with everything within a short radius from the town centre and lifts.
 All Ski Famille chalets are no more than a 5 minute walk to the piste (some are much closer!), and three (Le Marjorie, Bogart and Bacall) are in the central part of the village.